Characterising planar Cayley graphs and Cayley complexes in terms of group presentations: Proof of thmvapf

 In this section we will be assuming that our graphs have no parallel edges.
 In a Cayley graph this can be achieved by drawing, for every involution in the generating set, a single undirected edge rather than a pair of parallel edges with opposite directions.
 This convention affects neither planarity nor \vapf ness, and so our assumption comes without loss of generality for the proof of \Tr{thmvapf}.

-Our first lemma, a well-known fact which is easy to prove, relates \ccfg\ to group presentations.
+Our first lemma, a well-known fact which is easy to prove, relates $\ccfh(G)$ to group presentations.
 We will say that a closed walk $W$ in \g is \defi{induced} by a relator $R$, if $W$ can be obtained by starting at some vertex $g$ and following the edges corresponding to the letters in $R$ in order; note that for a given $R$ \ta\ several walks in \g induced by $R$, one for each starting vertex $g\in V(G)$.
+Note that every closed walk in \g uniquely determines an element of $\ccfh(G)$, and we will, with a slight abuse, not make a distinction between the two.